Category

 Meanwhile, among the 61 specialty channels (such as children's and documentary channels) that operate timeshift channels, this share reaches 16.0%.
 This suggests that when desired programs overlap, channels catering to specific interests and preferences are more likely to be watched at different times.

 From the broadcaster's perspective, timeshift channels increase viewing opportunities and expand program reach.
-In fact, for advertising transactions, viewership on timeshift channels is combined with viewership on the main channel and is not traded separately.
+In fact, for advertising transactions, timeshift channel viewership is combined with the main channel's viewership and is not traded separately.

-While the growing use of online program distribution may eventually render timeshift channels obsolete, the move by broadcasters to utilize existing transmission paths to offer timeshift viewing opportunities themselves is highly unique.
-This stems from the creation of a multi-channel environment through broadcast digitization, and the fact that in the UK, viewing via recording devices like VCRs has been included in ratings measurement for up to 7 days after broadcast since 1991.
+While the increasing use of online program distribution may eventually render timeshift channels obsolete, the move by broadcasters to utilize existing transmission paths to provide timeshift viewing opportunities themselves is highly unique.
+This stems from the creation of a multi-channel environment through broadcast digitization, and the fact that in the UK, viewing via recorded playback using devices like VCRs has been included in ratings measurement for up to seven days after broadcast since 1991.

 Toward Further Expansion of "Television" ~ Anytime, Anywhere, on Any Device